paritytech/prdoc/README.md

     cargo install prdoc

+Alternatively, you may use a the container image:

+        ENGINE=podman
+        DOC_PATH="$PWD/tests/data/some"
+        $ENGINE run --rm -it -v $DOC_PATH:/doc paritytech/prdoc --help
+        $ENGINE run --rm -it -v $DOC_PATH:/doc paritytech/prdoc scan --all
+        $ENGINE run --rm -it -v $DOC_PATH:/doc paritytech/prdoc check
+        $ENGINE run --rm -it -v $DOC_PATH:/doc paritytech/prdoc load

+The container image is working by default in `/doc` so it makes it simpler if you mount your doc there as shown above.

 ## Features

--   provide the `prdoc` user schema

--   generate new documents

--   scan for `prdoc` in a folder

--   check `prdoc` files

--   load/aggregate `prdoc` files
+-   provide the `prdoc` user schema - generate new documents - scan for `prdoc` in a folder - check `prdoc` files - load/aggregate `prdoc` files

+## Schemas

+### PR Doc

+The documentation for PRs comes as a file with the extension `.prdoc`.
+This is essentially a `yaml` file and the extension helps using the right JSON schema to validate the file.

+In VScode, open your user settings and ensure you have the following section:

+    "yaml.schemas":  {
+        "/path/of/schema/pr_doc.json": "*.prdoc"
+    },

+Should initially have created the file with another extension such as `.txt`, make sure to change the format to `YAML` and the right schema should then be picked up.

 ## Usage